-You could just put a candle in your jack-o'-lantern, but having smoke pour out of its eyes, nose, and mouth is so much more amusing.
+You could just put a candle in your jack-o'-lantern, or you could opt for something much more amusing and have smoke pour out of its eyes, nose, and mouth.
 Place a large, tall glass inside the jack-o-lantern and fill it halfway with warm water.
 Drop a piece or two of dry ice into the glass, place the top lid back on the pumpkin, and let the smoke flow.
 You can add more dry ice over time to keep the jack-o'-lantern smoke going.

 3. In cocktails.

-What's even more fun is adding dry ice to your guests' cocktail glass or the punch bowl.
+Try adding dry ice to your guests' cocktail glass or the punch bowl.
 Using dry ice instead of regular ice cubes not only causes the drink to release smoke, but will also keep it extra-cold since dry ice is significantly colder than regular ice.
-Just be careful that guests don't come in contact with the dry ice — it can cause freezer burn.
+Just make sure all your guests know (tell them and put out a sign just in case!) to be careful when they sip: If the ice comes in contact with their lips, it could be dangerous.
+Better yet, set out straws to keep everyone safe!

 Read more: Use Dry Ice to Create Smoky Cocktails